Guide: community programmes for young road users

 - Encourage local schools to adopt an effective road safety education approach and use the NZ Transport Agency’s resources.

 - Help disseminate information and materials about how parents can assist their children.
-Promote the NZ Transport Agency’s Practice learner driver and Safe Teen Drivers websites and Young Driver Advertisements and disseminate the practical tips through local community organisations such as sporting clubs, church groups and youth workers.
+Promote the NZ Transport Agency’s Drive website and Young Driver Advertisements and disseminate the practical tips through local community organisations such as sporting clubs, church groups and youth workers.

 - Promote the use of the NZ Transport Agency’s Tips for Buying a Used Car, Right Car website and Check Your Car Flyer to encourage safe vehicle choice among young drivers and their parents.

-- Promote key messages in the NZ Transport Agency’s Driver Distraction Overview, in particular to ensure young drivers do not breach the restriction on using mobile phones.
+- Promote key messages from the NZ Transport Agency about driver distraction, in particular to ensure young drivers do not breach the restriction on using mobile phones.